itoro-michael/coworking-space-microservice/README.md

 # Coworking Space Service Extension
-The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
+The Coworking Space Service is an API used by business analyst to monitor user activity in coworking space.

-This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.
+This service follows a microservice pattern and the API can be deployed and managed independently of one another.

 ## Getting Started